-A relay doesn't need to read
+A relay doesn't need to read a message to forward it

 MeshWhisper is messaging infrastructure built on this observation.
 Encrypted on the device.
 Forwarded as an opaque blob.
 Decrypted on the other end.
 The relay never holds a key.
 It doesn't need to.